-Like our services for veterans, The Brego Foundation provides services at reduced rates or no charge for individuals in recovery from drug and alcohol addiction.
+Like our services for veterans, The Brego Foundation provides services at no charge for individuals in recovery from drug and alcohol addiction.
 We do this because we have walked this path ourselves.
-Our staff brings over 75 years of combined sobriety and direct experience working in Twelve Step Programs.
+Our volunteers bring over 75 years of combined sobriety and direct experience working in Twelve Step Programs.

 For those in early sobriety, we offer programs that help develop emotional fitness, learning how to identify triggers in thought and behavior long before a relapse occurs.
 For those with long term sobriety, we offer a method for engaging all three intelligence centers in the body: the head, heart and gut to make more informed decisions, set and achieve goals, develop leadership skills and hone interpersonal communication.